 - Death (from mixing opioids with other substances)

 - Upset stomach or diarrhea

 - Chills or cold sweats

 Due to their very nature, opioids are some of the most abused drugs in the world.
 This is why it is so important for those who are addicted to seek help.
 Because these substances are so addictive, few people can quit by themselves, and even those that do will experience severe withdrawal symptoms.
 This is why opiate rehab services are so important.
 They allow you to be treated by experts who are familiar with opioids and the best way to wean users off them.

 There are many rehab treatment programs available.
 Two of the most common are inpatient and outpatient care, and specialized programs such as addiction counseling and medical drug detox are also available.
 Addicts must be reviewed to determine their addiction level.
 It’s a fact that rehab services do not come cheap but there are many payment options available, including insurance or credit card payments.

-Contact us at New Life Addiction Treatment Center to receive more information on how you can get rid of your opiate addiction at a price you can afford!
+Contact us at NeuroPsychiatric Addiction Clinic to receive more information on how you can get rid of your opiate addiction at a price you can afford!